matter-labs/zksync-web-era-docs/docs/dev/fundamentals/testnet.md

 The only other place where using zkSync SDK is required is during contract deployment.
 This can be easily done through our hardhat plugin.

-## Quickstart on zkSync
+### Quickstart on zkSync

 Check out our step-by-step [quickstart guide](../building-on-zksync/hello-world.md), where you will learn:

 - How to install zkSync hardhat plugin and deploy smart contracts with it.
 - How to build the front-end for your dApp using the `zksync-web3` library.

-## Connecting Metamask
+### Connecting to zkSync Era on Metamask

-To connect Metamask to zkSync, add the zkSync alpha testnet network to the wallet.
+In order to add the zkSync Era alpha mainnet network to your wallet, you will need to enter the following details:

 1. Open the Metamask wallet and click on the network in the top center: